zzz6519003/substrate-how-to-guides/how-to-substrate/docs/intro.md

 - ⏯️ **Examples**.
 Here's the part for "examples on how to actually put this guide to use".
 Each example links to the "Substrate How-to Guide" codebase hosted in Playground, which contains a collection of pallets and runtimes showing eacg guides' implemention in practise.
 - :satellite: **References.** At the end of each recipe, developers can see a list of related ressources.
 Here is where all related Knowledgebase links go; Rust docs; as well as links to any other related guides.
 - ⏹️ **Avoid repetition.** If there's something that needs to be included in one guide and can be abstracted to a completely separate guide, abstract it and link to it instead of repeating that content.
 This ties into the modularity aspect too.

-**Note for future:** _It would be nice to have a way to capture feedback on each guide by having an easy way for readers to rate their usefulness._

 ## FAQ